 Abstract.
-A global nutrients gridded dataset that might be the basis for studies of more accurate spatial distributions of nutrients in the global ocean was created and named GND13.
+A global nutrients gridded dataset that might be the basis for studies of more accurate spatial distributions of

+- 10 nutrients in the global ocean was created and named GND13.
 During 30 cruises, reference materials of nutrients in seawater or their equivalents were used at all stations, and high-precision measurements were made.
 The precision of the nutrient analyses was better than 0.2%.
 Data were collected from the hydrographic cruises in JASMTEC R/V Mirai cruises, JMA cruise, CARINA, PACIFICA and WGHC datasets from which nutrient data were available.
 Analyses were conducted at 243 crossover stations.
-Cruises that used certified reference materials or reference materials (CRMs/RMs) for seawater nutrient concentration measurements were used as reference of unbroken chain of comparison to determine correction factors which made nutrient concentrations obtained by other cruises to be SI traceable.
-Dissolved oxygen concentration data was additional parameter of GND13 using same methodology to create nutrients gridded data, but not traceable to SI.
-Finally, a dataset of nitrate, phosphate, silicate concentrations was created at latitude and longitude intervals of 0.5° and on 136 isobaric surfaces to depths of 6500 meters as SI traceable dataset.
+Cruises that used certified reference materials or reference materials (CRMs/RMs) for seawater nutrient concentration measurements were used as a reference of unbroken chain of comparison to determine correction factors which made nutrient concentrations obtained by other cruises SI traceable.
+Dissolved oxygen was secondarily-quality controlled using the same methodology as was used to create the nutrients gridded data product, but, lacking a traceable standard, the resulting oxygen data product is not SI traceable.
+Finally, a dataset of nitrate, phosphate, silicate concentrations - 20 dataset.
 This dataset has already been published at doi:10.17596/0000001.